DeltaEngine/insight-api-colx/README.md

 bitcore-node-colx start
 ```

-The API endpoints will be available by default at: `http://localhost:3001/insight-api-colx/`
+The API endpoints will be available by default at: `http://localhost:3001/insight-api-colx/` (usually redirected from http://<insightwebsite>/api)

 ### Prerequisites